Skip to main content Skip to footer

 We encourage health and sustainable food and choices on campus through regular social media updates, events and promotional activities.

-Read our Sustainable Food Policy Statement.
+Read our Sustainable Food Policy Statement, Fairtrade Policy and Landscape and Management Plan.

 Queen’s Award for Enterprise Logo